-Brandee Era-Miller from Ecology will enter the data into Ecology's Environmental Information System (EIM).
-The EIM Study ID for the project is SRRTTF-RedBT.
-EIM does not accept QA/QC information such as method blanks, therefore only the final censored data will be entered into EIM.
+SRRTTF is responsible for entering the project data into Ecology's Environmental Information System (EIM).
+An EIM Study ID has already been created for the project: SRRTTF-RedBT.
+Ecology will provide technical assistance if needed for EIM data entry.
+EIM does not accept QA/QC information such as method blanks, therefore only the final validated and censored data will be entered into EIM.